-- 1. SMHS are an array of services offered to Medi-Cal beneficiaries who meet medical necessity and the criteria for access to SMHS.
+SMHS are an array of services offered to Medi-Cal beneficiaries who meet medical necessity and the criteria for access to SMHS.
 Services shall be medically necessary and clinically appropriate to address the beneficiaries presenting condition.
 Interventions shall be: individualized, culturally competent and appropriate services, which are sensitive and responsive to cultural and gender differences and special needs; and, delivered without regard to race, religion, national origin, gender, physical disability, or sexual orientation.
-Beneficiaries shall receive services in accordance with their level of medical necessity and unique needs.
-Services shall be guided by an individualized client treatment plan, which shall be reviewed and revised annually.
-Services shall be delivered within the least restrictive and most normative environment that is clinically appropriate. - 2.
-An array of specialty mental health services shall be available to Medi-Cal beneficiaries who meet medical necessity and access criteria.
+Beneficiaries shall receive services in accordance with their level of medical necessity, access criteria, and unique needs.
+Services shall be guided by an individual's diagnosis and individualized client treatment plan, which shall be reviewed and revised annually.
+Services shall be delivered within the least restrictive and most normative environment that is clinically appropriate.
+When appropriate client shall be referred to the Full Service Partnership program.

+- 2. An array of specialty mental health services shall be available to Medi-Cal beneficiaries who meet medical necessity and access criteria.
 Services shall be aimed at ameliorating mental health symptoms, utilizing interventions that are designed to provide reduction of the client's mental illness, restoration, improvement and/or preservation of individual and community functioning.
-Specialty mental health services include Assessment, Plan Development, Collateral, Therapy, Rehabilitation, Targeted Case Management, Intensive Care Coordination, Intensive Home-Base Services, Therapeutic Behavioral Services, and Therapeutic Foster Care. - CONTRACTOR shall adhere to the following criteria for access to SMHS per Department of Health Care Services (DHCS): - a.
-Pursuant to Welfare and Institutions Code section 14184.402(a), for individuals twenty-one (21) years of age or older, a service is "medically necessary" or a "medical necessity" when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain as set forth in Welfare and Institutions Code section 14059.5.
+Specialty mental health services include Assessment, Plan Development, Collateral, Therapy, Rehabilitation, Targeted Case Management, Intensive Care Coordination, Intensive Home-Base Services, Therapeutic Behavioral Services, and Therapeutic Foster Care. - CONTRACTOR shall adhere to the following criteria for access to SMHS per DHCS: - a.
+Pursuant to Welfare and Institutions Code section 14184.402(a), for individuals twenty-one (21) years of age or older, a service is "medically necessary" or a "medical necessity" when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain as set forth in Welfare and Institutions Code section 14059.5. - b.

-- b.
 For individuals under twenty-one (21) years of age, a service is "medically necessary" or a "medical necessity" if the service meets the standards set forth in Section 1396d(r)(5) of Title 42 of the United States Code.
-This section requires provision of all Medicaid-coverable services necessary to correct or ameliorate a mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan. - c.
+This section requires provision of all Medicaid-coverable services necessary to correct or ameliorate a mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan.

+- c.
 Furthermore, federal guidance from the Centers for Medicare & Medicaid Services (CMS) makes it clear that mental health services need not be curative or restorative to ameliorate a mental health condition.
-Services that sustain, support, improve, or make more tolerable a mental health condition are considered to ameliorate the mental health condition, and are thus medically necessary and covered as Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services.
+Services that sustain, support, improve, or make more tolerable a mental health condition are considered to ameliorate the mental health condition, and are thus medically necessary and covered as EPSDT services.
 Services provided to a beneficiary must be medically necessary and clinically appropriate to address the beneficiary's presenting condition. - 4.
-Criteria for adult beneficiaries to access the SMHS delivery system - a.
-For beneficiaries twenty-one (21) years of age or older, a County MHP shall provide covered SMHS for beneficiaries who meet both of the following criteria, 1) and 2) below: - 1) The beneficiary has one (1) or both of the following: - a) Significant impairment, where impairment is defined as distress, disability, or dysfunction in social, occupational, or other important activities. - b) A reasonable probability of significant deterioration in an important area of life functioning.
+Criteria for adult beneficiaries to access the SMHS delivery system, for beneficiaries twenty-one (21) years of age or older, a County MHP shall provide covered SMHS for beneficiaries who meet both of the following criteria, (a) and (b) below: - a.
+The beneficiary has one or both of the following: - Significant impairment, where impairment is defined as distress, disability, or dysfunction in social, occupational, or other important activities. - ii.
+A reasonable probability of significant deterioration in an important area of life functioning.